-Your staff need to inherently understand that they will experience moments of isolation and loneliness as well as feeling de-motivated, and then know how to deal with this situation.
-Ideally you will focus on hiring staff who mostly enjoy working independently and don’t mind being alone in a room for long periods of time.
+Your staff needs to inherently understand that they will experience moments of isolation and loneliness as well as feeling de-motivated, and then know how to deal with this situation.
+Ideally, you will focus on hiring staff who mostly enjoy working independently and don’t mind being alone in a room for long periods of time.

-As a store owner/manage you must be able to trust your employees.
+As a store owner/manager you must be able to trust your employees.
 However, trust is earned over time.

 Solution 1: Provide new employees with an ample trial period.
 If you are employing someone in a full-time role then allow them at least 30 days to show you that they deserve your trust.
 This will be enough time for them to establish their routines, get some momentum in their work and show you that they are suited to a virtual working life.